Skip to Content

 Cork comes from the cork oak tree, Quercus suber.

-Cork has been used for more than 2,000 years around the Mediterranean.
+Cork has been used for more than 2,000 years, particularly across the Mediterranean.

-Today, the same material is used in modern construction, transport, and energy systems.
+Historically, it was used for insulation, footwear, floats, and construction elements.
+Today, the same material is used in modern buildings, transport systems, and energy applications.

 Cork is harvested without cutting down the tree.

-Cork forests also protect biodiversity, reduce soil erosion, and support long-term rural communities.
+Cork forests support biodiversity, protect soil, and sustain long-term rural economies.

 Cork is: